 When we first talk to you we will listen carefully and won’t assume anything.
 We want to find out:

-- Do you have family and friends locally?
+- if you have family and friends locally?

 - what your concerns are and what do you want to